unfault/cli/README.md

 ### `unfault login`

-Authenticate using secure device flow—no API keys in your terminal history.
+Authenticate using secure device flow — no API keys in your terminal history.

 ```bash
 unfault login